In this article, we go through key definitions, examples and best practices every operations leader needs to know.

 The goal of process simulation in business operations is to achieve a higher level of process efficiency, which ultimately leads to increased profitability and competitive advantage.

 Process simulation is a powerful tool in process optimization because it is able to imitate different scenarios without disrupting existing operations.
-By creating a digital twin of a process, the simulation can be used to iterate and improve processes and adjusted to see what works best.
+By creating a digital twin of a process, the simulation can be used to iterate and improve processes and adjust it to see what works best.
 This allows businesses to identify potential problems and opportunities for improvement before implementing them in the real world.

 How process simulation software works